Last Updated: September 25, 2025

 - Loss of a permanent tooth, either due to direct impact or an untreated loose tooth.

-Common Treatments for Dental Emergencies
+Common Treatments for Immediate Dental Emergency Relief

 Fortunately, if you’re in the midst of a dental emergency, remaining clear-headed and acting quickly, you increase an emergency dentist’s chances of quickly relieving your pain and restoring your oral health.

-Emergency Dental Care in High Point, NC
+Need Emergency Dental Care in High Point, NC?